xlionjuan/xlion-repo-test-archive-keyring/README.md

 # xlion-repo-test-archive-keyring
-Testing repo for archive-keyring creation and retating
+Testing repo for archive-keyring creation and rotating